Bryce-Summers/ofxButterfly/README.md

 Authors: Bryce Summers, Kyle McDonald

 Purpose: This wrapper library, wraps the butterfly subdivision implementation found here: https://github.com/jawr/cpp-butterfly-subdivision, for use with subdividing Open Frameworks OfMesh meshes.
+There were also extensive modifications and improvments to the original library.

 This Wrapper library was written under the auspices of the Studio for Creative Inquiry at Carnegie Mellon University: http://studioforcreativeinquiry.org/